 Place the Basic Rules card in the center of the table.
 Shuffle the deck and deal three cards to each player.
-Place the remainder of the deck face down next to the Basic Rules to form a Draw pile.
-At the beginning of the game, there will be no Goal or New Rule cards in play yet.
+Place the remainder of the deck face down next to the Basic Rules to form a draw pile.
+At the start of the game, there will be no Goal or New Rule cards in play - they will be added as the game progresses.